 Mr. Pangia has worked in investment banking for 20 years and is currently self-employed in that capacity.
 From 1987 to 1996 Mr. Pangia held various senior management positions at PaineWebber including member of the board of directors of PaineWebber, Inc., Chairman of the board of directors of PaineWebber Properties, Inc., member of PaineWebber's executive and operating committees, Chairman of the equity commitment committee, member of the debt commitment committee and Executive Vice President and Director of Investment Banking for PaineWebber Incorporated of New York.
-Prior to his positions at PaineWebber, Mr. Pangia held other senior positions including Managing Director of Investment Banking for Drexel Burnham Lambert of New York and Vice President of Investment Banking for Kidder, Peabody & Co. of New York.
-Mr. Pangia is also a director of ICOS Corporation.
+Prior to his positions at PaineWebber, Mr. Pangia held other senior positions including Managing Director of Investment Banking for Drexel Burnham Lambert of New York and Vice President of Investment Banking for Scorporation.
 He received his A.B. from Brown University and his M.B.A. from Columbia University.
 Mr. Pangia has served as a director of our company since September 1997.